jordelver/elver.me/uses/index.md

 - _TABLET_ -- [Apple iPad Pro 11-inch (4th generation)] with the 2nd generation
   [Apple Pencil].
 Mainly for watching TV in bed.

-- _NETWORKING_ -- I went all in on Ubiquiti a few years ago.
-The controller software is really nice, and it has been solid for me.
-A UniFi [USG] (pdf) brings Internet in to the property, which is distributed via [US-8-60W] switch, and [UAP-AC-PRO] wifi access point.
+- _NETWORKING_ -- At the moment networking gear is limited to the ISP supplied modem/router.
+I must do something about this.

 - _PERSONAL SERVER / NAS_ -- A custom built PC running [Ubuntu].
 It's a Intel(R)
   Core(TM) i3-8100 CPU @ 3.60GHz with 48TB of storage comprised of 6 Western
   Digital 18TB Red disks in a 3-mirror layout managed by [ZFS].
-I cannot recommend ZFS enough -- I've recovered and replaced all disks and it was very straightforward.
+I cannot recommend ZFS enough -- I've [recovered and replaced all disks] and it was very straightforward.

   It runs [Plex], and a few other services.

-- _NETWORK APPLIANCE_ -- For running the [UniFi controller software].
-A
-  super-slim [Lenovo ThinkCentre M900 Desktop PC] with Intel(R) Core(TM)
-  i5-6500T CPU running @ 2.5GHz.
-8GB RAM and 256GB SSD.
-Mounted inside a
-  cupboard using a [VESA adaptor].

 ## Desk setup